This chapter contains descriptions of all of the features that are new to Oracle Database Release 19c.

 In Oracle Grid Infrastructure 12c Release 2 (12.2), Oracle announced that it would no longer support the placement of the OCR and voting files for Oracle Grid Infrastructure directly on a shared file system.
 This desupport is now rescinded.
 Starting with Oracle Grid Infrastructure 19c (version 19.3), with Oracle Standalone Clusters, you can again place OCR and voting disk files directly on shared file systems.

 Dynamic Services Fallback Option

-For a dynamic database service that is placed using "preferred" and "available" settings users can now specify that this service should fall back to a "preferred" instance when it becomes available and once it was failed over to an available instance with the last preferred instance going down.
+For a dynamic database service that is placed using "preferred" and "available" settings, you can now specify that this service should fall back to a "preferred" instance when it becomes available if the service failed over to an available instance.

 The Dynamic Services Fallback Option allows for more control in placing dynamic database services and ensures that a given service is available on a preferred instance as long as possible.

 New ALTER SYSTEM Clause FLUSH PASSWORDFILE_METADATA_CACHE

 The ALTER SYSTEM clause FLUSH PASSWORDFILE_METADATA_CACHE refreshes the metadata cache with the latest details of the database password file.
 Querying the V$PASSWORDFILE_INFO view retrieves the latest details of the database password file.

 This functionality is useful when the database password file name or location is changed, and the metadata cache needs to be refreshed with the details of the updated database password file.